rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 Studying the work of masters is an essential part of becoming a master.

 Software design and programming have a lot in common with the arts in this way.

-tienen en comun que hy mucho marerial de maestros ue se puede estudiar

-The act of learning from the work that came before you works well in the arts world,
+Tienen en común que hay mucho material de maestros que se puede estudiar.
+The act of learning from the work that came before you works well in the arts world.
 As you look at this code with a critical eye, you will start to develop your own tastes, just as you would for music, art, or literature.

 Sir Isaac Newton said, “If I have seen further, it is by standing on the shoulders of giants.”
 Smart guys like Isaac know that there is much to be learned from those who came before us.

+**Act on It!**

 Pick a project, and read it like a book.
 Make notes.
 Write a critique, and publish it.

-como un gripo de estudio de un kengyaje de prigramacion
+Como un grupo de estudio de un lenguaje de programación.

-Find a group of like-minded people, and meet once a month.

 ## Tip 18:   Automate Yourself into a Job

-**Act on It!**

 If the goal is to enhance software development throughput, you can get faster people to do the work, get more people to do the work, or automate the work.

-the faster programmer approach is too hard to prove, and we don’t want to encourage the add more cheap programmers approach.
+The faster programmer approach is too hard to prove, and we don’t want to encourage the add more cheap programmers approach.
 This leaves us with automation.

 **Act on It!**